Margaret Armstrong Beckman: Career

+In 1990 papers were presented at the International Essen Symposium in her honor.

 Beyond her academic library work, Beckman served on the Waterloo Public Library Board from 1960 to 1968.
 Early on in her tenure she called into question the city's commitment to children given the absence of services aimed at providing access to library books by way of mobile or on-site librarians at schools.
 She also caused a stir by commenting on the quality of popular books series like Nancy Drew and the Hardy Boys.
 She believed that Bobbsey Twins represented inferior writing reflective of the type of books to be avoided when purchasing on a limited budget.

 Beckman died in Waterloo, Ontario on February 28, 2008.